ualbertalib/jupiter/README.md

 # Batch Ingest

-Jupiter comes with a handy rake task for batch ingesting items.
+Jupiter comes with a handy rake task for batch ingesting items/theses.

 - First you need to provide a csv file which outlines all the items metadata you wish to ingest.
 An example template for what an expected csv file might look like can can be found [here](https://docs.google.com/spreadsheets/d/178o_-ZEV3Ii-IzJ0AcJQTQqFsH3Ew2WCgyj2aZw99iY/).
 You can make a copy of this template, fill it out with your items metadata, and then download the first sheet as a CSV file (File > Download as > Comma-seperated values (.csv, current sheet)).